Rendang: Composition and cooking method

 Rendang is most often described as meat slow-cooked in coconut milk and spices until it becomes tender.
 If cooked properly, dry rendang can last for as long as four weeks.
 Prior to refrigeration technology, this style of cooking enabled preservation of large amounts of meat in the tropical climate, and therefore became a popular cooking technique.
 Its durability is one of the reasons that today, prepackaged rendang is sent as food aid relief for natural disaster survivors in Indonesia.
 The preferred cut of beef for rendang is lean meat of the rear leg; i.e. topside or round beef, which is considered perfect for slow cooking.

 Rendang is rich in spices.
 Along with the main meat ingredient, rendang uses coconut milk and a paste of mixed ground spices, including ginger, galangal, turmeric leaves, lemongrass, garlic, shallots, chillis and other spices.
 This spice mixture is called pemasak in Minangkabau.
 The spices, garlic, shallot, ginger and galangal used in rendang have antimicrobial properties and serve as natural organic preservatives.
 Although some culinary experts describe rendang as a curry, the dish is usually not considered as such in Indonesia or Malaysia since it is richer and contains less liquid than is normal for curries.

 Traditionally the term rendang does not refer to a certain type of dish.
 The verb merendang actually refers to a method of slow cooking; continuously churning the ingredients in a pot or frying pan, on a small fire, until all of the liquids evaporate and the meat is well done.
 Traditional Padang rendang takes hours to cook.
 Cooking rendang involves pounding and grinding ingredients as well as slow cooking, and so is time-consuming and requires patience.
 The meat pieces are slowly cooked in coconut milk and spices until almost all the liquid is gone, allowing the meat to become tender and absorb the condiments.
 The cooking process changes from boiling to frying, as the liquid evaporates and the coconut milk turns to coconut oil.
 Cooking the meat until tender with almost all the liquid evaporated requires great care, keeping it from getting burnt.
-Because of its generous use of numerous spices, rendang is known for having a complex and unique taste.
+Because of its generous use of numerous spices, rendang has a complex and unique taste.

 Rendang is often served with steamed rice, ketupat (a compressed rice cake) or lemang (glutinous rice cooked in bamboo tubes), accompanied with vegetable side dishes such as boiled cassava leaf, cubadak (young jackfruit gulai), cabbage gulai and lado (red or green chilli pepper sambal).